Mousumiparida123456/MEDILINK/README.md

 COLLECT
 ```

-> **Rx Find reduces the uncertainty and wasted travel involved in finding medicines by connecting users with pharmacy availability information before they visit.**
+> **MediLinkRx reduces the uncertainty and wasted travel involved in finding medicines by connecting users with pharmacy availability information before they visit.**

 ---

 # 👨‍💻 Project

-**Rx Find — Medicine Discovery & Pharmacy Inventory Platform**
+**MediLinkRx — Medicine Discovery & Pharmacy Inventory Platform**

 Built with **React, TypeScript and Vite**, focusing on location-aware pharmacy discovery, medicine availability, price comparison, reservation management, and QR-based collection.